Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

-# Create an New Operator

-## Background
+# Extending Op with C++

+This article introduces how to use C++ to extend Op which is more flexible and more configurable than extending Op with Python.
+It also supports the use of GPUs as computing devices.
+Generally, you can use the Python extending Op for pre-research and the C++ extending Op for higher performance.

+Before reading this article, we assuming that you have read [Extending Op with Python](./python_kernel_op.md) and know the following points:

+- The concept of the logical unit of operator in OneFlow.
+- The concept of the Kernel responsible for calculations in OneFlow.
+- The concept of Op identifier `op_type_name`.

-### What is a Custom Op
+### Op System in OneFlow

-OneFlow abstracts all kinds of data processing into op (operator).
-Op acts on the input tensor and writes the result of the operation to the output tensor.
-OneFlow provides relatively comprehensive ops and they can be found in [ops directory](https://github.com/Oneflow-Inc/oneflow/tree/master/oneflow/python/ops).

-When OneFlow's existing Python operators are not sufficient to build a neural network or when Python operators do not meet performance requirements.
-You can use C++ to develop custom op in OneFlow.

-OneFlow provides a mechanism with which you can create custom op and register it in OneFlow then use custom op in Python.
+OneFlow provides a mechanism which we can write and register a custom Op into OneFlow and use custom Op in Python.

-The following diagram demonstrates the registration system for a custom op in OneFlow.
+The following diagram illustrates the registration mechanism of a custom Op in OneFlow：

 ![OneFlow UserOp Existing System](imgs/oneflow_system_userop.png)